Benefits of C language over other programming languages

-C is a middle level programming language developed by Dennis Ritchie during the early 1970s while working at AT&T Bell Labs in USA.
+C is a middle-level programming language developed by Dennis Ritchie during the early 1970s while working at AT&T Bell Labs in the USA.
 The objective of its development was in the context of the re-design of the UNIX operating system to enable it to be used on multiple computers.

 Benefits of C language

 - As a middle-level language, C combines the features of both high-level and low-level languages.
 It can be used for low-level programming, such as scripting for drivers and kernels and it also supports functions of high-level programming languages, such as scripting for software applications etc.

 - C is a structured programming language which allows a complex program to be broken into simpler programs called functions.
 It also allows free movement of data across these functions.